-- Report a numerator option on all applicable measures within the COPD Measures Group for each patient within the eligible professional's patient sample. - Measure #111 is only applicable for patients 65 years of age and older. - Measure #110 need only be reported a minimum of once during the reporting period when the patient's visit included in the patient sample population is between January and March for the 2013-2014 influenza season OR between October and December for the 2014-2015 influenza season.
+- Report a numerator option on all applicable measures within the COPD Measures Group for each patient within the eligible professional's patient sample. - Measures #47 and #111 are only applicable for patients 65 years of age and older. - Measure #110 only needs to be reported a minimum of once during the reporting period when the patient's visit included in the patient sample population is between January and March for the 2014-2015 influenza season OR between October and December for the 2015-2016 influenza season.
 When the patient's office visit is between April and September, Measure #110 is not applicable and will not affect the eligible provider's reporting or performance rate.
-Measure #110 need only be reported on patients 18 years and older. - Instructions for qualifying numerator option reporting for each of the measures within the Chronic Obstructive Pulmonary Disease (COPD) Measures Group are displayed on the next several pages.
+Measure #110 need only be reported on patients 18 years and older.

+Instructions for qualifying numerator option reporting for each of the measures within the Chronic Obstructive Pulmonary Disease (COPD) Measures Group are displayed on the next several pages.
 The following composite Quality Data Code (QDC) has been created for registries that utilize claims data.
-This

-QDC may be reported in lieu of individual QDCs when all quality clinical actions for all applicable measures within the group have been performed.
+This QDC may be reported in lieu of individual QDCs when all quality clinical actions for all applicable measures within the group have been performed.